samebug/samebug-technical-documentation/README.md

 and abandoning your workflow.
 Install it for [IntelliJ Idea](integration/intellij-idea/install.md) or for [Android Studio](integration/android-studio/install.md).

-## Explore our database

-Samebug want to share knowledge, you are free to [explore](explore.md) what we have found on the web.
+## Experimental features, feature request

+Samebug aggregates a huge amount of information collected from the Internet and from our users.
+We want to share this knowledge, and we have a lot of ideas how to present and use this data, but it is not our focus.
+Check our [experimental features](experimental-features.md) if you are interested.

+If you have an other idea what Samebug can be used for, feel free to [contact us](mailto:hello@samebug.io).